Jaykul/GitOps-Principles/slides.md

 </div>

 <!--

-GitOps basically assumes you're already doing DevOps.
-Build a culture of collaboration and shared goals, with a focus on automation and repeatability.
-Automate your health checks, and build have a culture of continuous improvement and shared responsibility.

-GitOps at scale requires standardization.

-Let's talk about this as control theory.
-Let's say you're building a thermostat or a cruise control.
-Imagine we built a thermostat for forced air system and then tried to use that to control a steam radiator.
-You'll overheat the house, and actually flail back and forth between too hot and too cold.

 To minimize the cost of managing systems with software agents, we need to standardize _everything_ that we can.
 Beyond how we build and deploy the software, to how we manage dependencies, how services are configured, how they scales (and how we know they need to scale).
 We increase our ability to change quickly by standardizing as much as possible.